guilhermerc/semg-decomposition/README.md

 The following algorithm is described on Negro et al. (J. Neural Engineering, 2015) - page 3:

+- [ ] 0.
+Extend the observations x by a R factor
 - [x] 1.
 Subtract the mean from the observations x
 - [x] 2.
 Whiten x
 - [ ] 3.
 Initialize the matrix B to empty matrix